Ben02/hexo-theme-Anatole/README.md

 Just delete `/themes/anatole/languages/zh-cn.yml`.

+### Index Description

+hexo-theme-Anatole truncates text of your posts after 160 characters in index, category, and tag pages.
+To change the length, you can edit `/layout/mixins.jade`, find `p= truncate(strip_html(item.content), {length: 160})` then change the number `160`.

+( P.S.
+The function to control each description of your posts is still testing, you are welcomed to make a pull request to make it true. )

 ### Meta Description

 If you want to set meta description information, please set `desc` property and value to each post — the better method is setting default `desc` property to your scaffolds files, just like: